TheThingsArchive/stylebook/README.md

 ## Default variables

 Both [Stylus](http://stylus-lang.com/docs/operators.html#conditional-assignment--) and [Sass](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#variable_defaults_) support variable defaults.
 Less does not and promotes [lazy loading](http://lesscss.org/features/#variables-feature-default-variables) instead.
 Because we use Less as source to convert to Sass and Stylus this is an issue.
-So [bin/convert](bin/convert) does has replacements to make all variables in Stylus and Sass defaults.
+So [bin/convert](bin/convert) does has replacements to make all variables in Stylus and Sass defaults, **except** [dist/*/ttn/bootstrap-variables](dist/scss/ttn/_bootstrap-variables.less) so it can use but also override Bootstrap variabls.

 ## Tests
 To run [all tests](test):